JimmieM/ellah/README.md

 # Introduction

-Ellah is a powerful command line interface (CLI) tool designed to synchronize scripts, images, links, and more across multiple devices.
+Ellah is a powerful command line interface (CLI) tool designed to synchronize scripts and aliases across multiple devices.
 It allows users to add, remove, execute, and manage files via a simple and intuitive set of commands.
 With Ellah, you can make your development setup consistent across all your machines, simplifying your workflow and boosting your productivity.

 # Upcoming